bagherianahita/LLM-Market-Intelligence/README.md

 # LLM-Driven Market Intelligence Tool

-A market insights generator for a fintech startup that analyzes competitor **press releases, news, and filings** in near real-time.
+A market insights generator for a fintech startup that analyzes: competitor press releases, news, and filings in near real-time.
-Built with **OpenAI GPT-4, LangChain, Pinecone, and Streamlit**.
+Built with  OpenAI GPT-4, LangChain, Pinecone, and Streamlit

 ---